I get it. You’re trying to grow a profitable software-as-a-service business. And it’s hard.

 Add tiers and bundles

 Tiers offer different levels of your solution for your customers.
-They help you sell more software, since some people are willing to spend a lot more than others if you give them a more pricey (and therefore valuable) purchasing option.
+They help you sell more software, since some people are willing to spend a lot more than others if you give them a pricier (and therefore valuable) purchasing option.
 Tiers add a comparison factor to the purchasing decision so that the conversation in their head changes from whether to purchase to which package to purchase.